lamberta/devkit-doc/api/ui/widget/sliderview.md

 Parameters
 :    1. `options {object}`
+       * `horizontal {boolean}` ---Optional, if not passed then the direction is based on the relation between the width and the height.
        * `minValue {number} = 0` ---The minimum value.
        * `maxValue {number} = 100` ---The maximum value.
        * `thumbSize {number} = "auto"` ---The size of the thumb, if `auto` then it will be based on the size of the view.